DChandlerP/CIPP_US_Notes/README.md

     * *Processor:* Entity that processes data on behalf of the controller.
     * Both parties have distinct obligations and liabilities.
 * **Territorial Jurisdiction:** Applies to any organization, regardless of location, that offers goods/services to or monitors the behavior of people within the EU.
+* **Data Protection Authority (DPA) Powers:** National-level agencies (except Germany, which has 16 state-level DPAs for the private sector) with investigatory, corrective, and advisory authority, including the power to:
+    1. Demand records of processing activities and proof of compliance.
+    2. Impose temporary bans on data processing.
+    3. Require additional data breach notifications.
+    4. Order the erasure of personal information.
+    5. Suspend cross-border data flows.

 #### Data Subject Rights
 The GDPR grants extensive rights to individuals, requiring opt-in consent that is clear and distinguishable.